syncfusion-content/xamarin-docs/Xamarin/DataForm/Editors.md

 ![Loading complex type property values for drop down editor in Xamarin.Forms DataForm](SfDataForm_images/ComplexPropertyComboBox.jpg)

+### Enable the MultiSelectMode in Custom DataFormDropDown editor

+MultiSelectMode can be achieved in the DataFormDropDown editor with the help of the Custom DataFromDropDown editor class.
+Inside the custom class, override the comboBox MultiSelectMode.
+For the DropDown editor, this property is of type string or int, but while MultiSelection allows us to select more items from a list of items, these items cannot be stored in a single string property.
+To overcome this scenario, we should override the OnCommitValue, OnUpdateValue, and OnValidateValue methods and update the value manually.

+{% tabs %}
+{% highlight c# %}
+public class CustomDropDownEditor : DataFormDropDownEditor {
+    private Address Address;
+    SfDataForm sfDataForm;
+    public CustomDropDownEditor(SfDataForm dataForm) : base(dataForm)
+    {
+        this.sfDataForm = dataForm;
+        this.Address = this.DataForm.DataObject as Address;
+    }
+    protected override void OnInitializeView(DataFormItem dataFormItem, SfComboBox view) {
+        base.OnInitializeView(dataFormItem, view);
+        view.MultiSelectMode = MultiSelectMode.Token;
+        view.TokensWrapMode = TokensWrapMode.Wrap;
+  }

+    protected override void OnCommitValue(SfComboBox view)
+    {
+        if (view.MultiSelectMode == MultiSelectMode.None)
+        {
+            // Use existing method for single selection. base.OnCommitValue(view);
+        }
+        else
+        {
+            // Multi Selection needs to be updated with all selected items. if (view != null && view.SelectedItem != null && view.SelectedItem is IList)
+            {
+                string country = string.Empty;
+                foreach (TestData item in (IList)view.SelectedItem)
+                {
+                    if (country.Contains(item.label))
+                    {
+                        continue;
+                    }

+                    country = string.IsNullOrEmpty(country) ? item.label : country + "," + item.label;
+                }

+                this.Address.Country = country;
+            }
+        }
+    }

+    protected override void OnUpdateValue(DataFormItem dataFormItem, SfComboBox view) {
+        if (view.MultiSelectMode == MultiSelectMode.None)
+        {
+            base.OnUpdateValue(dataFormItem, view);
+        }
+        else
+        {
+            var list = (dataFormItem as DataFormDropDownItem).ItemsSource;
+            if (list != null)
+            {
+                view.DataSource = list.OfType<object>().ToList();
+            }
+            else
+            {
+                view.DataSource = null;
+            }
+        }
+    }

+    protected override bool OnValidateValue(SfComboBox view)
+    {
+        if (view.MultiSelectMode == MultiSelectMode.None)
+        {
+            return base.OnValidateValue(view);
+        }
+        else
+        {
+            this.OnCommitValue(view);

+            // Here country is multi selection property. if (string.IsNullOrEmpty(this.Address.Country))
+            {
+                return false;
+            }

+            return true;
+        }
+    }
+}
+{% endhighlight %}
+{% endtabs %}

+You can download the entire source code [here] (https://github.com/SyncfusionExamples/multi-select-drop-down-editor-in-xamarin.forms-dataform)

 ### See also

 [How to make editable drop down in Xamarin.Forms DataForm (SfDataForm)](https://www.syncfusion.com/kb/11272/)